 Early influences include local artists Sparky Lebold and Church Mardosz.
 Later influences include training by nationally known artists Skip Whitcomb, Matt Smith, Mary Dolf Wood, Eric Michaels, Kim English, Michael Mentler and David Shevlino.

-Alvarez's work has won several awards, such as Plein Air Magazine’s grand prize at the Paint Historic Manitou Springs Paintout in 2005, and the grand prize at the Victor Celebrates the Arts Paintout.
+Chris’ work has won several awards, such as Plein Air Magazine’s grand prize at the Paint Historic Manitou Springs Paintout and the grand prize at the Victor Celebrates the Arts Paintout.
 He was also featured in the April 2016 issue of Springs Magazine.

 Chris enjoys trail running, birding, juggling and collecting vinyl records.
 If you visit him at his studio in Old Colorado City, located in Colorado Springs, be prepared to hang out and listen to his collection of records.
 Married, Chris is the father of two elfin children who remind him to pay attention, be present and notice the beauty in everyday moments.